 The learning-based radar-camera fusion algorithms can be primarily categorized into three groups, data-level fusion, feature-level fusion, and object-level fusion.
 The data-level fusion and feature-level fusion combine the radar and camera information at the early stage \cite{nobis2019deep, guo2018pedestrian} and the middle stage \cite{john2019rvnet, chang2020spatial, nabati2021centerfusion}, respectively, but both directly perform 3D object detection.
 Hence, they rely on LiDAR to provide ground-truth labels during training, which prohibits their usage to autonomous vehicles without LiDAR.

-The learning-based object-level fusion remains under-explored due to the lesser amount of information contained in the detected results.
+The learning-based object-level fusion remains under-explored due to the limited information contained in the detection results.
 In this study, our proposed method belongs to this category in that we focus on associating radar and camera detection results.
-Thus, our method is more compatible with traditional sensor fusion pipeline.
-On the other hand, our method also directly takes the raw camera and radar data for further performance enhancement.
+Thus, our method is more compatible with the traditional sensor fusion pipeline.
+On the other hand, our method also directly takes the raw camera image for further performance enhancement.